ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 <br>

-**Note:** The presence of many S (Soft-clipping) in a BAM file usually means that the adapter trimming (with fastp or cutadapt) didn't work perfectly.
+**Note:** The presence of many S (Soft-clipping) in a SAM file usually means that the adapter trimming (with fastp or cutadapt) didn't work perfectly.
 The aligner is doing the work by hiding the adapters so the read can still map.

 <br>